NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 #### That's it.
 You're done

-You have installed the latset version of the Raspberry Pi OS lite on your RPi, and have set up a way to control it in headless mode - directly from your computer - without having to connect a monitor, keyboard and mouse.
+You have installed the latest version of the Raspberry Pi OS lite on your RPi, and have set up a way to control it in headless mode - directly from your computer - without having to connect a monitor, keyboard and mouse.

 At this point you can install the software for the [Looper](/Looper/Software-Installation-RaspberryPi-manual/), or for the [Set Wifi via Bluetooth](/Set-wifi-via-bluetooth/Installation-RaspberryPi-automatic/) app, unto your raspberry pi.

-Or you can simply start developping your own code for your own project.
+Or you can simply start developing your own code for your own project.
 Have fun!